 Once you are happy that the proposal matches your vision and objectives, we pull our terms and conditions along with any supporting information into it to make a contract document.
 This ensures both us, and yourself, are as clear as possible on what is going to be completed, at what cost, and by when.
 The project can then begin once both sides have signed the contract and the initial deposit has been paid.

-At this phase of the project we consider your vision, and have a creative discussion with our designer(s) to try and ensure our perception of how to achieve this vision is clear.
+At this web design phase of the project we consider your vision, and have a creative discussion with our designer(s) to try and ensure our perception of how to achieve this vision is clear.
 We then create an image mock-up of how the concept design will look and feel.
 At this point the designs are still open for revision, and we may have experimented with some design elements that break convention.
 We will have another meeting to discuss changes and iteratively rework the designs until we reach a point of sign off.
 Once this is achieved the concept design can be considered complete and won’t change.

 Now with the concept agreed, the remaining page styles for use within the website can be created.
 This process is similar to the concept phase but it focused around the structure of each page, rather than the overall colour scheme & concept layout etc. Again, once each page has been signed off we can progress with the next stage of the project.

 Now we take the front end pages and pull them into the content management system of choice.
 This involves deciding which pages will use which theme, and which sections of each page should be editable (and how).
 This is often the longest part of the process where we work independently with little need for review until we are complete.
 This section also encompasses the creation of any bespoke features.
 Sometimes this will be a common CMS such as ModX but sometimes you may need a more specialist framework to support more custom requirements such as developing a login portal or automatically creating digital documents.

 Once the site is built into the content management system, we will populate it with some initial content or dummy content so that you can see the site as it will be when it is in action (minus it being fully compiled with content).
 There is a client review at this phase where we ask you to make a bulleted list of anything that differs from what you were expecting, this is a quality assurance process to ensure the site has been user tested before it goes live.